 Potential Private Partner/Equity Investor –While working through the feasibility study and master plan, we have done a deeper amount of vetting with potential operator candidates.
 Based upon this, our leading candidate appears to be a partner with demonstrated success in the industry, who has been looking to expand.
 With their business experience and demonstrated success, the MRCDC is confident that they are the best candidate for this opportunity.
 After several formal meetings with this equity investor and business partners, they are in the process of producing a rough business plan that incorporates the venue, the MRCDC and the Father Ryan Arts Center.

-The Theatre is tentatively scheduled to open in Fall of 2017.
+The Theatre is tentatively scheduled to open in 2018.
 Please check in with the McKees Rocks Community Development Corporation for updates.